 Insert the following definitions maintaining alphabetical order:

-enhanced broadcast service (EBCS): A service that provides uplink and downlink broadcast traffic.
-It

-additionally provides means for protecting broadcast traffic and the privacy of the stations receiving that

-traffic, including protection of origin authenticity between STAs.
+enhanced broadcast service (EBCS): A service that enables the relaying of uplink broadcast traffic to a specified destination and enhances downlink broadcast traffic (#1054, #1241).
+It additionally provides means for protecting broadcast traffic, protecting the privacy of the stations receiving that traffic, and verifying the authenticity of the origin of the traffic (#1240).

-remote destination: A destination outside of the current LAN.
+(#1239, #1399, #1434, #1540).

 3.3 Definitions specific to IEEE 802.11 operation in some regulatory domains